-Myth #2: Naloxone Prevents Addicts from Seeking Treatment
+Myth #2: Naloxone Prevents Addicts From Seeking Treatment

 Truth: There is nothing to indicate that naloxone discourages addicts from entering a rehab program.
 If anything, this is the one drug that can save addicts from certain death and offer them a chance to get professional help.
 The near-death experience often serves as a catalyst to get clean and sober.

-Myth #3: Naloxone is Only Given by Syringe
+Myth #3: Naloxone Is Only Given by Syringe

 Truth: Some people have a serious phobia when it comes to using needles.
 Fortunately, naloxone comes in alternate delivery forms.
 For example, Evzio is a kind of naloxone auto-injector that painlessly and easily delivers a life-saving dose of the medication.
 In addition to intramuscular injections, the overdose antidote can also be administered via an intranasal spray.
 The thing to remember is that the injectable form of naloxone takes effect much quicker than the nasal spray.
-If the signs and symptoms indicate a life-or-death emergency, giving the medication via syringe is a better option.
+If signs and symptoms indicate a life-or-death emergency, giving the medication via syringe is a better option.

-Myth #4: Naloxone is Expensive
+Myth #4: Naloxone Is Expensive

 As with most medications, the price of naloxone depends on where you purchase it.
-Additionally, most insurance providers will pay for this medication.
+Additionally, most health insurance providers will pay for this medication.
 Even without prescription coverage, naloxone is a relatively inexpensive drug and, even better, there are plenty of community outreach programs currently providing the overdose antidote for free.